 I also write about the problems resulting from mismatching ESX/i versions and misconfigurations that only show up after hours or days of troubleshooting that generally follow a server crash that seemingly has occurred for no known reason.

 The reason I wrote VCP For Hire is to help managers understand their importance and highlight the critical issues that can occur.
-It’s a preventive guide that focuses on finding expertise capable of preventing time bombs from exploding, or at least having qualified engineers and administrators that can rescue VMs in the event something disastrous does happen.
+It’s a preventive guide that focuses on finding expertise capable of preventing time bombs from exploding or at least having qualified engineers and administrators that can rescue VMs if something disastrous happens.

 Bad Practices, Bugs, Misconfigurations